anodit/Evergreen-BookStore-Platform/README.md

 # Evergreen-BookStore-Platform
 Major Project </br>
-Project file is in the master branch.
+Project source code is in the master branch.